alexandertrefz/essence/packages/standard-library/README.md

 ## Development

-Editing the library itself — the `declarations { … }` form, how the loader reads these files, the native contract, the emission model, the editing hazards, and what registering a new Namespace takes — is covered in [DEVELOPMENT.md](https://github.com/alexandertrefz/essence/blob/master/packages/standard-library/DEVELOPMENT.md).
+Editing the library itself — the `declarations { … }` form, how the loader reads these files, the native contract, the emission model, the order a Namespace declares its members in, the editing hazards, and what registering a new Namespace takes — is covered in [DEVELOPMENT.md](https://github.com/alexandertrefz/essence/blob/master/packages/standard-library/DEVELOPMENT.md).